buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 	* Must have a new file for each subsequent runs, even if you are running a time series
 1. Copy and paste methods file specified in you batch file into your new run folder
 	* If methods file is not in the same folder as the batch file, your samples will not be run
+1. Once you double check your batch file click start to start the run
+1. If you need to stop the run for any reason, click pause or stop
+1. During run, check carrier gas levels (on He tank) to make sure it does not run out due to any leaks
+1. Once run is complete, save data to your run folder

+***

+### Changing the septum on the injection port while GCMS is on
 1. For each run (or after 100 punctures) replace septa on injection port
 	* This must be done quickly as carrier gas flow must be stopped
 	* It may be easier to remove grill from top of GCMS in case you drop one of the small parts
-	* Use work gloves while replacing septa as the injection port is VERY HOT!!!
+	* Use work gloves while replacing septa as the injection port is VERY HOT and skin oils will interfere with the GCMS!!!
 	* Septa replacement
 		1. Open Instrument > Vacuum Control > advanced
 		1. Turn off flow controller to stop flow of carrier gas